A Quiet Place: The Road Ahead: Story

 Alex and Martin arrive at a ranch, looking for food and medical supplies to bring back to the hospital they are taking shelter in.
 During the search a nauseous Alex finds a pregnancy test and takes it, revealing she's pregnant with Martin's child.
 The two stay the night at the ranch.
 In the morning while leaving Alex gets her foot caught in a log and Martin chooses to sacrifice his life to let her escape.

 Arriving back at the hospital, Alex's father Kenneth learns that she's pregnant and the two plan to leave.
 However, Martin's mother Laura also learns this and locks Alex in a room.
 With Kenneth's help, Alex manages to escape, but an argument between Laura and Kenneth attracts the aliens and forces the entire hospital to evacuate.

 Alex meets back up with Kenneth at an abandoned camp.
 The two find a damaged radio, and Alex gets the parts needed to repair it.
 From the radio, they learn the aliens can't swim and that there is an island with people and no aliens on it.
 The two make a plan to get a boat, but Laura shows up and holds Kenneth hostage looking for information on where Alex is.
 In the ensuing struggle, Laura accidentally shoots and kills Kenneth.
 Alex manages to escape and takes cover overnight under a waterfall.

 The next day Alex, resolves to get into town and on the boat on her own.
 While there she discovers there is only one boat left in a fire station.
 While putting fuses in a box, an electrical short starts a fire in the fire station.
 The smoke knocks Alex out, but she is saved and dragged to safety by Laura.
 Laura gives Alex her gas mask so she can get to the boat safely, then leaves to turn on the nearby lighthouse to distract the aliens.
 Alex manages to make it to the boat and escape.
 The following morning she hears a voice on the radio asking if anyone is alive, to which she answers that she is.

 Development

 In October 2021, it was announced that a video game set within the same continuity as the A Quiet Place film series was in development.
 The game would reportedly include an original story.
 The project, set to be published by Saber Interactive, was being developed by Canadian studio iLLOGIKA.
 In June 2024, it was reported that Italian studio Stormind Games was now the developer of the game.

 Release

 The game was announced in October 2021.
 Along with a title announcement, a trailer was released in June 2024.
 A Quiet Place: The Road Ahead released on Microsoft Windows, PlayStation 5, and Xbox Series X/S on October 17, 2024.

 Reception

-The game received "mixed or average" reviews according to Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 41% of critics.